 Over the past year, several developments have shaped the industrial semiconductor landscape.
 In 2025, advancements in chip design focused on performance, energy efficiency, and integration with artificial intelligence.

-- AI-enabled industrial chips: Chips now integrate machine learning capabilities for predictive maintenance and automation
+- AI-enabled industrial chips: Integrate machine learning for predictive maintenance and automation

-- Edge computing growth: More processing is done locally on machines instead of relying on cloud systems
+- Edge computing growth: More processing occurs locally on machines instead of cloud systems

-- Smaller process nodes: Advanced manufacturing techniques improve performance while reducing power usage
+- Smaller process nodes: Advanced manufacturing improves performance while reducing power usage

-- Supply chain recovery: The global semiconductor shortage has gradually stabilized since late 2024
+- Supply chain recovery: Global semiconductor shortages have gradually stabilized since late 2024

 - Increased adoption of IoT devices: Industrial Internet of Things (IIoT) systems continue to expand